Serheo/RockawayApp/README.md

 # RockawayApp

 1. pod install
-2. In RockawayApp/AccessKeys.plist set endpoint key for your http://em.wemakesites.net account
+2. Please, set the endpoint key for your http://em.wemakesites.net account in RockawayApp/AccessKeys.plist
 3. Enjoy.